afsalahamad95/programmingPlatform/README.md

 ### 💻 Code Execution Engine
 - ⚡ **Real-Time Code Execution**: Executes coding challenges during tests.
 - 🔒 **Secure Evaluation**: Scalable solution for evaluating code submissions.
+- Multi-language support(Python, Javascript and C++ as of now), will include more in the future.

 ---